Communicating Properties of Quantum States over Classical Noisy Channels: Shadow Tomography-Based Communication

 where $|\boldsymbol{b}_i\rangle = \ket{b_{i,1}}\otimes \ket{b_{i,2}} \otimes \dots\ket{b_{i,n}}$ and $b_{i,j} \in \{0, 1\}$ for all $j = 1, \dots, n$.

 As discussed, measuring the transformed state $\ket{\phi_i}$ in the computational basis is equivalent to measuring the original state $\ket{\psi}$ in the Pauli basis

-for each qubit $j$ (see Table I).
+for each qubit $j$ (see Table II).
 In particular, each bit outcome $b_{i,j} \in \{-1, +1\}$ corresponds to an eigenvalue of the observable $P_{i,j}$, and the full measurement outcome $\boldsymbol{b}_i$ corresponds to an eigenstate of the Pauli string

 The unitary matrices $U_i$ and the measurement outcomes $\boldsymbol{b}_i$ for the $N$ copies of quantum states, i.e., $\{(U_{1}, \boldsymbol{b}_{1}), \dots, (U_{N}, \boldsymbol{b}_{N})\}$, are represented by